 - Lemon wedges, for serving

 - Whisk together oil, soy sauce, lemon juice, brown sugar, and garlic in a bowl.
 Place flank steak inside a gallon-size resealable plastic bag.
 Add marinade, press out excess air, and seal.
 Let stand, turning bag occasionally, at least 1 hour at room temperature, or up to 6 hours in refrigerator (if refrigerating, let come to room temperature before grilling).

 - Heat grill to medium-high.
 Remove meat from marinade, reserving marinade, and pat off excess with paper towels.
 Grill, uncovered, turning once, until a thermometer inserted into thickest part registers 130 degrees for medium-rare, about 5 minutes on each side.
 Transfer to a cutting board and let stand 10 minutes.

 - Meanwhile, transfer marinade to a small saucepan and bring to a boil.
 Remove from heat.

 - Slice meat against the grain and arrange on a platter.
 Arrange arugula on top; season with salt and pepper.
-Drizzle 1 to 2 tablespoons sauce over meat and arugula.
+Drizzle 1 to 2 tablespoons sauce over grilled flank steak and arugula.
 Serve with remaining sauce and lemon wedges.

 Originally published May 13, 2014 and May 19, 2016.
 Updated with new pictures and information.